italrr/cr/docs/Lore.md

 ### Wayland
 Wayland was originally formed by the EU and China, but right before war it was reformed and completely distanced itself from these countries.
 Similarly to UNT, they also dedicded to buy Alana's technology and do their own thing.
 Wayland started not more than 2 years after Alana started sending ships to space, in 2087.

-The official language in Wayland is English and Chinese.
+The official language in Wayland are English and Chinese.

 ### Veracrúz
 Veracrúz was an independent group of colonizers before the war, headed by Alana Industries, a company from Earth, the first one to invest in the IVTE.
 The leader of this group was Sir Arthur Velanova, that named the group after his wife, Marta Veracrúz Velanova.
 Russia, India, and France were also major investors in Alana Industries.
 Alana's project started after one year of the first succesful test of the IVTE in the year 2084.